microsoft/fluentui/packages/react-tabs/Spec.md

 Dev has some concerns providing overflow as a default feature of tabs.
 The v1 of TabList and Tab will not include overflow.

 - Overflow made the v0 toolbar difficult to maintain.
 Customers hacked around it when it did not meet app requirements.
-- In v8,tTaking a dependency on menu over-complicated the button component and increased the default footprint.
+- In v8, taking a dependency on menu over-complicated the button component and increased the default footprint.
 It also created a tighter binding with the overflow props matching the menu props and children.
 - Overflow dropdown is one of many possible approaches such as scrolling, paging, multi-row, scroll-into-view.
 This may be best left as an application-level concern.
 - The dropdown approach is called out by bootstrap as [problematic for usability and accessibility](https://react-bootstrap.github.io/components/tabs/#tabs-with-dropdown).
 - Many (if not most) component libraries do not support dropdown overflow.